Dynamic: HTML/CSS

-Merge Tags (HTML/CSS)
+Merge Tags & Personalization

 One unique feature of the Poplar platform is the capability to print dynamic mailers.
 You can personalize your postcards or letters just like you can in an email with any information you have on your customers like first name, past products purchased, and unique promo codes.
 This personalization allows you to create designs that are statistically more likely to get the recipient’s attention since they’re tailored to each individual.